fstltna/SynchronetManagementConsole/README.md

 ---

-Edit "smc" and change the settings at the top if your Synchronet BBS server is not in "/sbbs".
+Run the smc console once, then use the "edit settings" option if your Synchronet BBS server is not in "/sbbs".

 You will need to run cpan and install these modules: